csoeller/PYME-test-env/README.md

+                        branch of PYME-extra to use in build; defaults to master --no-pymex            omit downloading and installing PYME-extra --no-pyme-depends     install from package list rather than using pyme-depends --pyme-release PYME_RELEASE
+                        release tag for PYME release to build; mutually exclusive with --use-git option --pymex-release PYMEX_RELEASE
-                        branch of PYME-extra to use in build; defaults to master --no-pymex            omit downloading and installing PYME-extra --no-pyme-depends     install from package list rather than using pyme-depends --use-git             clone git repo locally rather than just downloading snapshot --no-strict-channel   enforce strict adherance to conda-forge channel --dry-run             just process options but do not run any commands
+                        release tag for PYME-extra release to build; mutually exclusive with --use-git option --use-git             clone git repo locally rather than just downloading snapshot --no-strict-channel   enforce strict adherance to conda-forge channel --dry-run             just process options but do not run any commands